rg45-com/tappsnevada.org/_posts/events/2017-10-01-tapps-in-concert.md

 event_date: '2017-11-12 14:00:00 -0800'
 thumbnail: trumpet_concert.jpg
 ---
-<p>COME CELEBRATE OUR VETERANS WITH US</p>
+## COME CELEBRATE OUR VETERANS WITH US

-<p>Last year's concert featured some of the best Las Vegas has to offer including stars of Las Vegas Showstoppers, The Phat Pack, Santa Fe and more!
-Come see what we have in store this year!</p>
+Last year's concert featured some of the best Las Vegas has to offer including stars of Las Vegas Showstoppers, The Phat Pack, Santa Fe and more!
+Come see what we have in store this year!

-<p>TAPPS' mission is to provide live, professional quality trumpeters to perform 'Taps' at military funerals and other patriotic services.
+TAPPS' mission is to provide live, professional quality trumpeters to perform 'Taps' at military funerals and other patriotic services.
 This concert helped us to honor nearly 70 veterans during 2017.
-Many more need your help!</p>
+Many more need your help!

-<strong>When?
-Details!!!!</strong>
+**When?
+Details!!!!**

-<p>Mark it in your calendar!  {{ page.event_date | date: "%b %-d, %Y" }} at 2pm, we want you to join us in a concert to celebrate our veterans, hear amazing music and support a great cause.</p>
+Mark it in your calendar!
+November 12th, 2017 at 2pm, we want you to join us in a concert to celebrate our veterans, hear amazing music and support a great cause.

-<p>Join us at Community Lutheran Church located at<br>
+Join us at Community Lutheran Church located at<br>
-3720 E Tropicana Rd, Las Vegas, NV 89121</p>
+3720 E Tropicana Rd, Las Vegas, NV 89121

-<strong>What's it cost?</strong>
+**What's it cost?**

-<p>Nothing.
+Nothing.
 Donations are accepted at the door.
-Anything you can give is appreciated.</p>
+Anything you can give is appreciated.

-<strong>Can't make it?</strong>
+**Can't make it?**

-<p>Please visit us at www.tappsnevada.org and find out how you can help to honor our veterans.</p>
+Please visit us at [www.tappsnevada.org](https://www.tappsnevada.org) and find out how you can help to honor our veterans.

-<p>Can't wait to see you there and thanks for being part of our TAPPS family!</p>
+Can't wait to see you there and thanks for being part of our TAPPS family!